iliemihai/Forest_Status_Report_Romania/README.md

 ## Word counts

-THe plot bellow represents the moust frequent words used in a document.
+The plot bellow represents the moust frequent words used in a document.
 ![States Count](./scripts/images/words_counts.png)

 ## Mentions per county